Tuesday Evening Yoga With Bonnye

 These complimentary classes are offered to Lochmere residents only (18 years of age and older please).

 Please bring your own mats.

 Tai Chi For Health On Wednesdays

-Tai Chi classes are offered to Lochmere residents on Wednesday morning in the Highlands Clubhouse (200 Loch Highlands Drive).
-There is no charge.
-Classes at the Intermediate level are held from 10:30-11:30AM.
+Tai Chi classes are offered to Lochmere residents in the Highlands Clubhouse (200 Loch Highlands Drive).

 First introduced at Lochmere in the fall of 2013, these classes have become increasingly popular.
 The classes are taught by Esther Minick.
-Esther has been practicing Tai Chi for approximately 6 years and became certified 2 years ago.
+Esther has been practicing Tai Chi for approximately 12 years and became a certified instructor in 2011 years ago.
 She also practices a form of Yang.

 Tai Chi has gotten alot of press lately for being a gentle, healthful activity focused on breathing, balance, and posture.
 It is distinguished from yoga in that it is a movement activity.